 You may order official transcripts online through myBoiseState.
 The Registrar’s Office makes every effort to ensure that your transcript records are up-to-date and accurate.
 If you believe there is an error or an omission on your transcript, please contact the Registrar’s Office, Administration Building, Room 110, (208) 426-4249.

 Your enrollment status is public information, unless you have notified the university that you want it to be treated as confidential (see Confidentiality and Privacy).
-In responding to inquiries from outside the university, Boise State calculates your enrollment status per Table 2.1.
+In responding to inquiries from outside the university, Boise State calculates your enrollment status per the table below.
 Requests for verification of enrollment status often come from such businesses as employment agencies, insurance companies, and lending agencies.

 |Schedule Used to Determine Enrollment Status (in Response to Outside Inquiries)|

 |9 to 11||Three-Quarter-Time|